The Polish Bride by Cybis

 The Bride is 18″ tall, 11″ wide, and 12 1/2″ deep front to back.
 All of the individual flowers, leaves and berries in her headdress were shaped, applied, and painted by hand.

-An artist’s proof was given to Pope John Paul II in 1979, the year before the retail release, in recognition of his Polish ancestry (he was born Karol Józef Wojtyła.)
+One of these sculptures was given to Pope John Paul II in 1979, the year before its retail release, in recognition of his Polish ancestry (he was born Karol Józef Wojtyła.)
 The decoration of that piece differed from the retail edition in at least one respect: a newspaper account reported that “the Bride’s dowry chest bears the symbol of Krakow Province, the Pope’s birthplace.”
-Because the retail edition’s decoration does not match that symbol, it must be assumed that a portion of that artist’s proof was specially modified.

 In an eerie coincidence, the retail release of The Bride occurred at almost the same time as the rediscovery of the original Boleslaw Cybis painting upon which it is based!
 The painting had been in the collection of the Dayton Art Institute for decades, but in early 1980 they decided to sell consign it to an April 1980 auction in New York.
 The Cybis studio had no idea the original painting was to be sold until the day before the auction began…. almost immediately after they had designed and introduced the limited edition porcelain sculpture reproduction of it.